Asian shares mixed after China warning on risks, stagflation

 Biden is expected to announce within days whom he will choose for the nation’s most powerful economic position.
 Many Fed watchers expect Powell to be offered a second term, though Lael Brainard, a member of the Fed’s Board of Governors, has emerged as a leading alternative.

-In other trading, U.S. benchmark crude oil picked up 3 cents to $75.97 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the basis for international pricing, lost 5 cents to $78.84 per barrel.
+In other trading, U.S. benchmark crude oil lost 11 cents to $75.83 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the basis for international pricing, lost 24 cents to $78.65 per barrel.